Self employed mortgages

 What if you have less than 2 years of SA302s or accounts?

-The best way to approach a mortgage application in these circumstances is via a mortgage broker, like ourselves, with experience of successfully arranging more complex self-employed mortgages.
+The best way to approach a mortgage application in these circumstances is via an online mortgage broker, like ourselves, with experience of successfully arranging more complex self-employed mortgages.
 It will also help if you provide business plans and projected profits, alongside your proof of income documentation.

 If the lender considers you to be higher risk, it’s likely you won't get the most competitive rate on the market, but it’s perfectly possible to secure a mortgage.
 However, by the time you remortgage, you should have enough accounting history (not to mention more equity) to look at better rates.